Mt. Baker Equipment List

 This versatile piece is typically worn when it's cold and you are on the move, or you only need a small amount of added insulation when not moving in warmer conditions.
 Since we generate a lot of heat while moving (especially uphill), the key features of this piece should be lightweight and breathable.
 Conversely, because this piece is lightweight and breathable, it does not work as a good insulation piece in colder conditions when stationary.

 *There are different weights of insulation for synthetic jackets, typical active insulation jackets are 40g/m2 of insulation.
-If you are a person that tends to run colder or are going out in colder conditions, then you can think about going for 60g/m2 of insulation.
+If you are a person that tends to run colder or are going out in early season conditions, then you can think about going for 60g/m2 of insulation.

 i